rossetti/RossettiArenaBook/docs/02-Chapter2.md

 estimated that the minimum interest rate will between 2\% and 5\% within the next year.
 The accountant believes that any interest rate in this range is equally likely.
 You are tasked with generating interest rates for a cash flow analysis of the project.
-Set up an model to generate 100 observations of the interest rate values for the capital project analysis.
+Set up a model to generate 100 observations of the interest rate values for the capital project analysis.
 Report the minimum, maximum, sample average, and 95\% confidence interval half-width of the observations.